Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 The program is delivered over 15 days of face to face workshops with a highly qualified trainer and assessor who will align the program to your required outcomes.
 This is delivered face to face in the classroom broken down in to 3 clusters, each cluster running for 5 days consecutively:

-Every 2 months a student support day is offered at MHRC for students to work in our classroom with a Trainer & Assessor to help guide you through any obstacles you may be facing with the assessments.
+We offer student support on a request basis with a Trainer & Assessor to help guide you through any obstacles you may be facing with the assessments.
 Students are also encouraged to use any of our available classroom/student spaces to continue to work independently away from work or home in a quiet space if needed.
 Bookings are available through: [email protected]

 How will you be assessed?